freeCodeCamp/freeCodeCamp/guide/english/css/index.md

 We use the `<style>` and `</style>` tags to define the CSS in the HTML file.

 ### Popular CSS Frameworks 2018
 Frameworks exist to make the more complex parts of css easier and more efficient for developers to build out websites.
+They also allow the developer to have more flexibility as well as additional features to produce amazing results.
 Some of the most popular CSS Frameworks are:
 Bootstrap, Foundation, Bulma, uikit, Semantic UI, mini.css, Materialize, Material Design Lite, Spectre and Kube.